 The onset of COVID-19 caused a large decrease in new hiring by employers.
-This is evident in the numbers of newly created jobs and in vacancy rate measures shown in Charts 13 and 14.
-Recovery has meant a resumption of new hiring, and by August/September the numbers of new jobs and vacancy rate were returning towards levels prior to COVID-19.
+This is evident in the numbers of newly created jobs and in vacancy rate measures shown in Charts 12 and 13.
+Recovery has meant a resumption of new hiring, and by November the numbers of new jobs and vacancy rate had returned very close to levels prior to COVID-19.

-Chart 13: Number of persons employed with current employer for 3 months or less, February 2019 to August 2020
+Chart 12: Number of persons employed with current employer for 3 months or less, February 2019 to November 2020

-Source: ABS, Labour Force Australia - Detailed, October 2020, EQ02.
+Source: ABS, Labour Force Australia - Detailed, November 2020, EQ02.

-Chart 14: Vacancy rate (DESE Internet ads), February 2019 to September 2020
+Chart 13: Vacancy rate (DESE Internet ads), January 2019 to December 2020